 Abuse is abuse and should never be tolerated or passed off as 'banter' or 'part of growing up'.
-Different gender issues can be prevalent when dealing with peer on peer abuse, for example girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence.
+Different gender issues can be prevalent when dealing with child on child abuse, for example girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence.

-At Brookes UK we take the following steps to minimise or prevent the risk of peer on peer abuse.
+At Brookes UK we take the following steps to minimise or prevent the risk of child on child abuse.

-- An open and honest environment where young people feel safe to share information about anything that is upsetting or worrying them. - Assemblies are used to provide a moral framework outlining acceptable behaviour and stressing the effects of bullying. - RE and PSHE are used to reinforce the message through stories, role play, current affairs and other suitable activities. - Staff will endeavour always to create surroundings where everyone feels confident and at ease in school. - We will ensure that the school is well supervised, especially in areas where children might be vulnerable.
+- An open and honest environment where young people feel safe to share information about anything that is upsetting or worrying them. - Assemblies are used to provide a moral framework outlining acceptable behaviour and stressing the effects of bullying. - RE and PSHE are used to reinforce the message through stories, role play, current affairs and other suitable activities. - Staff will endeavour always to create surroundings where everyone feels confident and at ease in school - We will ensure that the school is well supervised, especially in areas where children might be vulnerable.

-All allegations of peer on peer abuse should be passed to the DSL immediately.
+All allegations of child on child abuse should be passed to the DSL immediately.
 They will then be investigated and dealt with as follows.